-• \$50,000 - Funding for travel, strategic planning, and leadership development
+- This budget reflects changes in funding related to: - \$50,000 Funding for travel, strategic planning, and leadership development

-The Department of Citizen Service and Response is comprised of RVA311.
+The Department of Citizen Service and Response is comprised of RVA311 and the Office of Public Engagement.
 The primary responsibilities of the Department are to enable the dissemination of information, the collection of public input, enable citizens to request non-emergency services, and to analyze and report the public's input into City initiatives, citizen requests, and the City's responsiveness in fulfilling citizens' requests.
 The Department will ensure alignment of City departments' services with the Mayor's vision of One Richmond through robust engagement with the public, and ensure that the public has the opportunity to provide input on major City initiatives.